-I made it to college in the big city, calming my allergy anxiety in the process.
+I made it to college in the big city, gaining control of food allergy management, and calming my anxiety in the process.

 From the time I was in middle school, I knew I wanted to ditch the small Georgia town I had lived in my entire life for a city teeming with life and traffic.
 I thought about it constantly, daydreaming about my glamorous urban future, but one nagging thought in the back of my head almost kept me from taking the leap.
 What happens if I eat a peanut?